jundalisay/spblist/content/en/superphysics/principles/definitions.md

 Passive Observation | Observing the object without doing anything to it.
 Positive feelings | feelings from the Positive Force that naturally make us feel lighter, such as happiness, contentment, love, peace.
 These are the result of being dharmic or being within one's true nature, since Existence is Positive
 Positive Force | the force or flow from the desire of Existence that leads to unification and attraction.
 Also, Shiva or Yang.
+Religion | a belief system that is centered around God (as Enki or Enlil for Judeo-Christian Religions) or gods (as more advanced beings)
 Self | The perception of identity by the same perceiver Slavery | A regular state of control of another's actions that produces pain Socratic Dialectics | The use of critical feeling and critical thinking, with reference to the Dharma, to arrive at a solution to a problem